latin-dict/latin-dict.github.io/_dictionaries/Gesner1749.md

 Text of the dictionary was partially transcribed—only first sentence or several words—by the team of Dr. Wilhelm Kühlmann from Heidelberg University.
 The remaining parts of the articles should be read from the attached scanned pages.

-Addendum ["Latinitatis Index Etymologicus"][3] is not included into our version.
+Addendum ["Latinitatis Index Etymologicus"][12] is not included into our version.
 If you find it important, please, contact us.

 ## Download

-Current version is [v1.1 (October 31, 2020)][2].
-Dictionary is encoded into Slob format and is designed to be used in desktop GoldenDict.
-It is not suitable for mobile use, so we do not provide mobile formats.
+[Download][2] files compiled for dictionary shells.
+This dictionary is made in the Slob format only, because it is not suitable for mobile devices.

-Source files see on the [CAMENA project's website][1].
+Source files see on the [CAMENA project's website][11].

 ## Exemplum